If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

 The market was established in 1434, and would only be open for one day.
 In 2019 it celebrated its 585th birthday with 3 million visitors from all over the globe – that’s a lot of people sitting on Santa’s lap!

 Dresden Christmas market has 240 quaint wooden chalets filled with festive goods.
-Its the perfect place to kick off your Christmas celebrations.
+It’s the perfect place to kick off your Christmas celebrations, and possibly our favorite German Christmas market.

 Don’t miss out on the Stollen festival.
-Stollen is a traditional German bread dusted with powered sugar, the perfect accompaniment to a hot beverage.
+Stollen is a traditional German bread dusted with powdered sugar, the perfect accompaniment to a hot mulled wine.

 9. Strasbourg Christmas Market